erikpukinskis/bitver.se/readme.md

 But if you required the first 3 letters of the mask to match the fulfiller, then that brings the probability a given attacker could defraud you down to one in 46 thousand.

 In order for this to work, these have to be limited somehow, so you can't just buy total coverage of the bitmask.
 OR maybe make the bitmask algorithm something that can't be predicted so even with an army of drone identities you still can only control your tiny fraction of the Bitverse enthalpy.
-And to commit fraud against even modestly redundant roots would require half of the network for a long time.
+And to commit fraud against even modestly redundant branches would require half of the network for a long time.
 (I think? hope?)

 Estimating how much you'll need to pay